MicrosoftDocs/architecture-center/docs/reference-architectures/migration/unisys-mainframe-migration.md

 ### Availability
 - This architecture uses [Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/) to mirror the Azure VMs to a secondary Azure region for quick failover and DR in case of Azure datacenter failure.

-- [Azure autofailover group replication](/azure/azure-sql/database/auto-failover-group-overview) can provide data protection by managing database replication and failover to another region.
+- [Azure autofailover group replication](/azure/azure-sql/database/auto-failover-group-overview) provides data protection by managing database replication and failover to another region.

-### Pricing
-- Azure SQL Database should use [Hyperscale or Business Critical](/azure/azure-sql/database/service-tiers-general-purpose-business-critical) SQL Database tiers for high input/output operations per second (IOPS) and high uptime SLA.

-- This architecture works best with Premium SSDs or Ultra Disk SSDs.
-For more information, see [Managed Disks pricing](https://azure.microsoft.com/pricing/details/managed-disks/).

 ### Resiliency
-Resiliency is built into this solution due to the Load Balancers.
+Resiliency is built into this solution because of the Load Balancers.
 If one presentation or transaction server fails, the other server behind the Load Balancer shoulders the workload.

 ### Scalability
 You can scale out the server sets to provide more throughput.
-For more information, see [What are virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).
+For more information, see [Virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).

 ### Security

 - This solution uses an Azure network security group (NSG) to manage traffic between Azure resources.
 For more information, see [Network security groups](https://docs.microsoft.com/azure/virtual-network/network-security-groups-overview).

 - [Private Link for Azure SQL Database](/azure/azure-sql/database/private-endpoint-overview) provides a private, direct connection isolated to the Azure networking backbone from the Azure VMs to Azure SQL Database.

+[Azure Bastion](/azure/bastion/bastion-overview) maximize admin access security by minimizing open ports.
+Bastion provides secure and seamless secure RDP and SSH connectivity over TLS from the Azure portal to VMs in the virtual network.

+### Pricing
+- Azure SQL Database should use [Hyperscale or Business Critical](/azure/azure-sql/database/service-tiers-general-purpose-business-critical) SQL Database tiers for high input/output operations per second (IOPS) and high uptime SLA.

+- This architecture works best with Premium SSDs or Ultra Disk SSDs.
+For more information, see [Managed Disks pricing](https://azure.microsoft.com/pricing/details/managed-disks/).

 ## Next steps

-For more information, please contact legacy2azure@microsoft.com.
+For more information, please contact [legacy2azure@microsoft.com](mailto:legacy2azure@microsoft.com).